flox/flox/README.md

 </p>

 [flox][website] is a virtual environment and package manager all in one.
-With flox you create development environments that layer and replace dependencies just where it matters, making them portable across the full software lifecycle
+With flox you create environments that layer and replace dependencies just where it matters, making them portable across the full software lifecycle

 Install packages from [the biggest open source repository